takitaki7474/bottle_checker/README.md

 # Bottle Checker
 ## Overview
-Bottle Checker is an app that detects and classifies PET bottle images.
+Bottle Checker is an app that detects and classifies PET bottle images by machine learning.

 ## Description
 I created the Bottle Checker as a demonstration of object detection and image recognition.